GuaciG/GuaciG/README.md

 ## Hi there 👋

 My name is Guaci Gutierrez.
-I'm a Spanish developer girl.
+I'm a Spanish developer girl based in London since 5 years ago.
 Everyday I do my best to become a good developer, that's my goal.

 Although my projects may not look awesome at first sight, I work hard to build websites, mainly on HTML and CSS code.
 As a beginner, I try to do my best to start in the amazing world of web development.
 Fortunately, practice is key to learn from mistakes and keep growing as a developer.